waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **2F Western Barrier:** The switch at (2, 17) is empty, but the barrier is already cleared.
 This puzzle is solved.

 ## Current Puzzle: Victory Road 1F
-- **Key Insight:** Pushing the western boulder at (3, 11) onto the switch at (3, 10) is a trap.
+- **Key Insight #1 (The Trap):** Pushing the western boulder at (3, 11) onto the switch at (3, 10) is a trap.
 It permanently blocks the path to the ladder at (2, 2) until the puzzle is reset by leaving the map.
-- **Hypothesis #1 (Eastern Boulder):** The true solution is to push the eastern boulder at (15, 3) onto the switch at (18, 14).
-This will likely clear the barrier at (10, 13), connecting the two halves of the upper platform and opening the path to the ladder at (2, 2).
+- **Key Insight #2 (Connectivity):** The `landmass_analyzer` tool has confirmed that the western and eastern ground-floor areas of Victory Road 1F are a single, connected landmass.
+The path is blocked by the movable boulder at (6, 16).
+- **Current Hypothesis:** Pushing the boulder at (6, 16) south to (6, 17) will clear the path to the eastern side of the room.
+From there, the eastern boulder puzzle can be solved.
 - **Current Plan:**
-    1. Navigate from the western ground floor to the eastern ground floor.
+    1. Get into position at (6, 15) to push the boulder at (6, 16).
+    2. Push the boulder south to (6, 17).
-    2. Ascend the steps at (16, 8) to reach the eastern elevated platform.
+    3. Navigate to the steps at (16, 8) to reach the eastern elevated platform.
-    3. Get into position to push the boulder at (15, 3).
+    4. Get into position to push the boulder at (15, 3).
-    4. Push the boulder to the switch at (18, 14) and observe the result.
+    5. Push the boulder to the switch at (18, 14) and observe the result.

 # IV.
 Battle Intelligence
 ## A. Type Effectiveness Chart (OBSERVATION-ONLY)